xnphls/gym-cosmetics/README.md

 # Tetris GYM Cosmetics: Pride Edition and Darkmode
-These two patches work on kirjava's [TetrisGYM v5 Tournament Edition](https://github.com/kirjavascript/TetrisGYM/releases/tag/v5-tournament), a highly featureful romhack for training and competing in NES Tetris.
+These two patches are based on kirjava's [TetrisGYM v5 Tournament Edition](https://github.com/kirjavascript/TetrisGYM/releases/tag/v5-tournament), a highly featureful romhack for training and competing in NES Tetris.

 **Skip to:**<br>
 [Pride colors](#pride-level-colors)<br>